alamien060512-alt/BedrockAddonStudio/CONTRIBUTING.md

-# Contributing to Minecraft Addon Builder
+# Contributing to Minecraft Addon Studio

 Thanks for your interest in contributing!
 This tool is a single-file HTML app for generating Minecraft Bedrock Edition `.mcaddon` packages.
 Contributions of all kinds are welcome.